dotmca/dotm/highway_communication_drive_my_car.md

 My favorite overall scene has to be the conversation Takatsuki and Kafuku have in the car wherein he first communicates very indirectly who he is to Oto, then a little more clearly through the shared lamprey story, and finally fairly direct as far as Japanese communication standards go.
 He then leaves the car and Kafuku and Watari share a few words, after which he offers her a cig, to which they both light one and smoke in the car while holding them above in silence.

-For your convenience of remembrance, I’ve pasted the conversation so you can give a quick read over to see exactly what is communicated (you’ll have to remember what and who the camera is focused on as the dialog passes)
+For your convenience of remembrance, I’ve pasted the conversation so you can give a quick read over to see exactly what is communicated (you’ll have to remember what and who the camera is focused on as the dialog passes).
+If you want to rewatch, the full scene starts at around 2:01:00, and the speech highlighted below at 2:06:43.

 Storytelling from Takatsuki: [https://pastebin.com/hF0J2seY](https://pastebin.com/hF0J2seY)